-An implementation of the selection mechanism described in [25] is provided as a set of Tcl scripts in colvartools/mwABF\selection.tcl in the Colvars repository.
+An implementation of the selection mechanism described in [26] is provided as a set of Tcl scripts in colvartools/mwABF_selection.tcl in the Colvars repository.
 Compared with the initial implementation, the current implementation supports selection on sets of up to 3 colvars.
 To reduce noise, samples can be counted in a hybercube around the current bin (see Tcl script for details).
-A set of example NAMD inputs can be found in the namd/tests/library/multiple\walker\abf directory.
+A set of example NAMD inputs can be found in the namd/tests/library/multiple_walker_abf directory.

 Output files of multiple-walker ABF.
-In multiple-walker ABF runs, each walker now outputs gradient and count files containing only data collected locally (this is a change in version 2024-01-06).
+In multiple-walker ABF runs, since Colvars version 2024-01-06, each walker outputs gradient and count files containing only data collected locally.
 In addition, the first walker outputs the collected data using the common prefix, with an additional ".all" string (i.e. file names ending with ".all.count", ".all.grad" etc.).

-shared - Apply multiple-walker ABF, sharing force samples among the replicas?
-Default: no [ boolean, context: abf ]
+• shared - Apply multiple-walker ABF, sharing force samples among the replicas?